rschristopher/ischristtrue.com/src/modern-views/free-will.md

  [Synod of Dort](https://en.wikipedia.org/wiki/Synod_of_Dort)
  which is what led to the articulation of the
- [five points of Calvinism](https://en.wikipedia.org/wiki/Calvinism#Five_Points_of_Calvinism) (known by the mnemonic acronym TULIP).
+ [five points of Calvinism](https://en.wikipedia.org/wiki/Calvinism#Five_Points_of_Calvinism) known by the mnemonic acronym TULIP and is generally what we mean by Calvinism today.

 And exactly as the condemnation of Pelagianism resulted in the emergence of semi-Pelagianism, the condemnation of Remonstrant Arminianism led inevitably to a rationalistic Arminianism.
 In the century after Dort there was a migration away from strict monergism but not stopping at rational Arminianism, instead it inevitably produced